Love Your Skin Stark County

 Love Your Skin Stark County is a collaborative effort between North Canton Medical Foundation and Ellen’s Effort to bring awareness to the importance of healthy skin.

 According to the American Cancer Society, each year there are more new cases of skin cancer than the combined incidence of cancers of the breast, prostate, lung and colon.
 Early detection is key!

-Our efforts are in memory of Ellen Gray.
-Vibrant and athletic, Ellen radiated health and vitality.
-Her love for the community was evident in everything she did.
+LYSSC’s efforts are in memory of Ellen Gray.
 Less than a year after her devastating diagnosis, Ellen lost her fight to melanoma at the young age of 29.
 While battling cancer, Ellen found great solace in painting as a release both mentally and physically from this horrible disease.
-With that in mind, we continue to use art as a way of educating our community!
+With that in mind, NCMF and Ellen’s Effort continue to use art as a way of educating the community she loved.

 The mural aims to bring awareness and educate the community about the importance of healthy skin.
 The 680 square-foot mural in downtown Canton’s Arts District (534 Cleveland Ave NW) was created by professional artist, Tim Carmany, and mural apprenticeship winner and senior art student at Malone University, Alexa Thompson.

 “The Love Your Skin Stark County mural brings both our education and art efforts together in one public art piece to raise awareness about melanoma,” said John Humphrey, M.D., NCMF executive director.
 “Tim’s interactive design allows the onlooker to be part of the mural as the “v” in Love.
 We hope this effort creates more public awareness of protecting your skin all year round, especially during the summer months.
 Melanoma is easily preventable, just by limiting exposure to the sun and, most importantly, ultraviolet lights.”

 Read more in The Canton Repository article here: Here’s the skinny on Canton’s new skin mural